My Annotated HHMI Gilliam Fellowship Application

 A Note on What's Changed Since 2021

-HHMI has made meaningful changes to the Gilliam application since I applied.
-If you're using my materials as a reference, here's what you should know:
+HHMI has updated the Gilliam application a few times since I applied.
+If you're using my materials as a reference, here's what's different now:

-The fellowship is now open to all eligible students.
-When I applied, each institution could only nominate a limited number of students.
-As of the 2024 cycle, any eligible PhD student can apply directly, without needing institutional nomination.
+• The fellowship is open to all eligible students.
+When I applied, each institution could only nominate a limited number of applicants.
+As of the 2024 cycle, any eligible PhD student can apply directly.

-The research plan is shorter.
-My research plan was five pages.
-The current limit is three pages.
-The core structure still applies (background, aims, approach, anticipated results, limitations), but you'll need to be more concise than I was.
+• The research plan is shorter.
+Mine was five pages.
+The current limit is three.
+The core structure still applies (background, aims, approach, results, limitations), but you'll need to be much more concise than I was.

-There's less emphasis on traditional publication metrics.
-The current program places more weight on a holistic view of your contributions: teaching, mentorship, outreach, DEI work.
-My application already emphasized these, but it's worth knowing that this shift has been formalized.
+• Publication metrics matter less.
+The current program weighs a holistic view of your contributions: teaching, mentorship, outreach, DEI work.
+My application already leaned this way, but it's worth knowing the shift is now formalized.

-Advisors now participate in a year-long mentorship development course.
-This is a significant commitment and should be part of your conversation with your advisor before you apply together.
+• Advisors commit to a year-long mentorship course.
+This is a real time commitment for them, and you should talk to your advisor about it before applying together.

-Even with these changes, the core of a strong Gilliam application hasn't changed.
-HHMI wants to see scientific excellence, a genuine commitment to advancing diversity and inclusion in science, and a clear vision for how you'll use the fellowship to have an impact.
-The materials I'm sharing show one way to tell that story.
+Even with these changes, what makes a strong Gilliam application hasn't really shifted.
+HHMI wants to see scientific excellence, a real commitment to diversity and inclusion in science, and a clear vision for how you'd use the fellowship to make an impact.
+My materials show one way to tell that story.

 These are examples, not templates.
 Do not copy my structure, my sentences, or my stories.
-Reviewers read hundreds of these essays, and they can tell immediately when a student has borrowed from a template.
-What I hope these materials give you is a sense of what a successful application looks like in practice: the level of specificity, the way personal narrative connects to professional vision, how to handle the balance between humility and confidence.
+Reviewers read hundreds of these essays and they can spot a borrowed template instantly.
+Use my materials to see how specific you should get, how your personal story can connect to your professional vision, and how to write with both humility and confidence.

-I also want to be transparent that this was my application in my circumstances.
-I had specific experiences, a specific career trajectory, and a specific relationship with my advisor.
-Your application should reflect your story, not mine.
+I also want to be upfront that this was my application in my specific circumstances.
+My experiences, my trajectory, and my relationship with my advisor are not yours.
+Your application should sound like you.

 If you find these materials useful and want personalized help with your own Gilliam application, I offer one-on-one coaching for fellowship applicants.
 I've now helped students across many fellowship programs put together strong applications, and the Gilliam is one I know especially well.